CommandFest Adelaide 2026: Australia Lands Two Major Commander Events

 Build Your Decks Now

 Commander is all about self-expression.
 Bring decks at multiple power levels so you can match any pod, whether you're exploring infinite combo lines or casual synergies.
 A high-powered deck for competitive tables and a more casual build for relaxed games will cover most situations.
 If you're looking for affordable staples to round out your lists, check out our guide to commander staples under $5 AUD, or explore budget-friendly Pioneer options if you're interested in other formats.
+Alternatively, consider picking up one of the best Commander precons to have ready-to-play options available.

 Stock Up on Supplies